 Other Relevant Information

 The online MBA is an online graduate degree program delivered via World Campus.
 Students must be computer literate and have immediate, ready, and reliable access to a computer and the Internet.
 Although not all aspects of the course are delivered via electronic media, Internet access is required to successfully complete the course of instruction, as well as participate in online discussion groups.
 See World Campus Technical Requirements for the most current technical requirements.

-Students are required to complete the one-week residency experience.
+Students are required to complete the 3-day residency experience.
 No alternatives and substitutions are possible.